Collider probe of heavy additional Higgs bosons solving the muon $g-2$ and dark matter problems: Model, muon and dark matter

 The corresponding exclusion is shown in blue in Fig.\,\ref{fig:param}.\footnote{The Belle II experiment will improve the sensitivity, however, a quantitative evaluation is not available \cite{Belle-II:2018jsg}.} Furthermore the one-loop corrections to $Z$ and Higgs boson couplings to $\tau\overline{\tau}$ and $\mu\overline{\mu}$ are known to be less constraining.

-Since we are interested in the collider sensitivity utilizing resonant production of the new scalars, the width-to-mass ratio is important.
+Since we are interested in the collider sensitivity utilizing resonant production of the new scalars $\phi = A,H$, their width-to-mass ratio is important.
 This ratio is approximately given as $\Gamma_\phi/m_\phi\sim |\rho_e^{\mu\tau}|^2 \times 4\%$.
 We assume that the narrow width approximation is valid up to $30\,\%$.
 The parameter region which predicts $\Gamma_\phi/m_\phi \ge 30\,\%$ is shown in orange in Fig.\,\ref{fig:param}.
+Depending on the desired accuracy for LHC cross-section predictions, a more conservative limit on the validity of the narrow width approximation may be in order.
+However, since the cross section is a steeply falling function of $m_A$, as seen in the left panels of Figs.\ \ref{fig:14} and \ref{fig:27}, and we are interested in the collider reach in terms of the mass $m_A$, even a somewhat imprecise prediction of the cross section using the narrow width approximation will yield sufficiently precise results for the (HL/HE-)LHC reach.

-In the early universe the dark matter candidate, $S$, is in thermal equilibrium with the SM fields through its interaction with the scalar doublet.
-It is thus possible to explain the relic abundance with the thermal freeze-out mechanism.
+As shown in Ref.\ \cite{Asai:2022uix} and mentioned in the introduction, the singlet scalar $S$ is a viable dark matter candidate.
+In the early universe $S$ is in thermal equilibrium with the SM fields through its interaction with the scalar doublets, see eq.\ \eqref{eq:potential}.
+Note that in Ref.\,\cite{Asai:2022uix} the coupling of $S$ to the SM Higgs doublet, $\lambda_{S1}$, has been set to zero and $S$ has no vacuum expectation value. $S$ then couples only to the new heavy scalars $H^\pm, H, A$ which serve as $\mu\tau$-flavoured mediators.
+It is then possible to explain the relic abundance with the thermal freeze-out mechanism.
 Thanks to the $\mathbb{Z}_4$ charge assignment, the singlet scalar does not couple to the nucleon at the tree level, evading the stringent constraints from direct detection experiments.
+Similarly, due to the absence of couplings to SM particles, $S$ is not produced directly at colliders.
 However, one-loop $Z$ penguin induced DM-nucleon scattering can constrain the model.
-The viable mass range for $S$ is broad and the next generation experiments are important to probe the interesting parameter space \cite{Asai:2022uix}.
+The viable mass range for $S$ is broad and the next generation experiments are important to probe the interesting parameter space.
+More details on the phenomenology of $S$ and its dark matter interpretation can be found in \cite{Asai:2022uix}.

+We stress that while the explanation of the $g-2$ anomaly in terms of $A,H$ contributions is independent of the introduction of $S$ and its dark matter interpretation, the reverse statement is not true.
+On the one hand, dark matter stability is guaranteed by the same $\mathbb{Z}_4$ symmetry that is responsible for the lepton flavour-violating coupling structure of the heavy scalars.
+On the other hand, since the heavy scalars serve as mediators between the visible and dark sectors of the model, their mass and interaction strength with the SM leptons directly influences the dark matter phenomenology of the model.

-We note that charged scalar pair production is probed by the left-handed slepton search \cite{ATLAS:2019lng,ATLAS:2019lff}.
+In passing we note that charged scalar pair production is probed by the left-handed slepton search \cite{ATLAS:2019lng,ATLAS:2019lff}.
 However, it is difficult to constrain O(1)\,TeV $H^\pm$ with BR$(H^\pm\to\mu\nu)\simeq0.5$ even at the HL-LHC.